 But, no matter how supportive your memory foam mattress can be, one thing that can ruin your sleep is lying on a mattress soaked with smelly vomit.
 You see, there are times when things do get out of hand.
 For instance, you may throw up on the bed due to stomach upset, food poisoning, a fever or drinking too much alcohol.

 Sometimes it may be your kid or if you’re a pet parent, your pet may puke on the mattress due to a stomach upset.
 Animal vomit is also full of bacteria so make sure to clean vomit that comes from animals as thoroughly as possible.

 For those with a mattress protector or memory foam mattress covers, machine washing the beddings can be an easy affair.
 But, what if you don’t have a waterproof mattress cover with you?
 One, it’s impossible to machine wash your mattress and second, washing it manually means that a hair dryer won’t do the trick anymore and it will take a decade to dry up especially if you’re in the cold months.

 So, if you feel you’re the one we’re talking to, then you don’t have to worry as this short guide has offered a step-by-step procedure on how to clean vomit from your mattress.

 But First, What are Some Benefits of Having a Clean Mattress?

-Even if your mattress is covered by a mattress cover or a mattress pad, vomit can still leak through to the mattress causing it to smell and stain.
+Even if your mattress is covered by a mattress cover, mattress pad or a mattress protector, vomit can still leak through to the mattress causing it to smell and stain.
 Remember, the dampness on the mattress is what attracts mold and bacteria causing severe health consequences if you’re not careful.